 The sun is starting to feel a bit hotter every year, right?
 You have to be careful because long-term exposure can damage your immune system, accelerate skin aging, and cause skin cancer.
 All not good.
+Thus, it is important to use sunscreen.

 According to the World Health Organization (WHO), over 2 million people around the world suffer from skin cancer annually.
 To protect skin from sun damage, we are predisposed to use ample sunscreen for protection.
 But due to various questionable cancer-causing, environmentally-damaging chemicals added to some sunscreen products, it’s best to use them moderately.
 Your best bet for a natural SPF (sun protection factor) is sun-protection foods.